by Alex Vikoulov

 My new coming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" revolves around this very question "What, actually, is Information?" and takes you on the journey through times with the focus on what's most important to us as conscious beings - OUR SUBJECTIVE EXPERIENCE.

 If Everything is made of information, according to Digital Physics, what is the fabric and ultimate nature of reality?

-Biological organisms, from one-celled bacteria to a human, are incredibly advanced, intricate information processing, computational systems, the product of billions of years of evolution.
+Biological organisms, from unicellular bacteria to a human, are incredibly advanced, intricate information processing, computational systems, the product of billions of years of evolution.
 But do biological systems hold monopoly on conscious awareness?

 Video: "The Syntellect Hypothesis", Book Trailer by Ecstadelic Media